stelmacm/stelmacm.github.io/README.md

 My hobbies include sport statistics primarily focus in basketball as well as daily fantasy selection.
-I will be starting up blogs that show some of the information
+I will be starting up blogs that show some of the information.